scrappyAI/Toka/README.md

 # Toka: A Modular Agent and Tool Runtime

 Toka is an experimental, modular runtime for building and managing AI agents and their associated tools.
-It's designed to be a flexible foundation for a wide range of agent-based systems.
+It's designed to be a flexible foundation for a wide range of agent-based systems with a focus on security, extensibility, and clean architecture.

-This project is currently in its early stages.
+This project is currently in active development.
 The goal is to build a robust, open-source platform for agent development in a collaborative, community-driven way.

 ## Core Principles

 - **Modularity:** Toka is built as a collection of small, independent crates.
 This allows you to pick and choose the components you need, keeping your application lean.
-- **Security:** Security is a top priority.
-The `toka-security-auth` and `toka-security-vault` crates provide a solid foundation for securing your agents and their data.
+- **Security First:** Security is a top priority with capability-based authentication and encrypted vault storage.
 - **Extensibility:** The toolkit-based architecture makes it easy to add new tools and capabilities to your agents.
+- **Clean Architecture:** Clear separation of concerns with domain-driven design principles.

-## Getting Started
+## Quick Start

 To start using the full Toka platform, add the following to your `Cargo.toml`: